 As a cancerous breast tumor grows, cancer cells may break away and be carried to other parts of the body by the bloodstream or lymphatic system.
 During this process, known as metastasis, the cancer cells grow and develop into new tumors.
-One of the first places breast cancer usually spreads is to the regional lymph nodes.
+One of the first places breast cancer usually spreads is to the regional lymph nodes under the arm.